pedroamarall/rest-builder/git/README.md

 				user = brianchandotcom
 			```

-			The above block should change to something like the following.
+			The above block should look like the following.

 			```
 			[github]